openjs-foundation/cross-project-council/GOVERNANCE.md

 ## Merging PRs into this Repository

-This section does not apply to [the Node.js core repository](https://github.com/nodejs/node).
-It only applies to [the bootstrap repository](https://github.com/nodejs/bootstrap).

-Pull requests must have no objections and have been open for at least 72 hours in order to be merged into this repository.
-A pull request that is unable to reach consensus cannot be merged into this repository.
+Pull requests that do not change the charter or governance of the CPC can be merged into this repository provided the following conditions have been met:

+* there are no outstanding objections
+* there are two approvals by CPC members
+* the PR has been open for at least 72 hours

+Pull requests that change governance of the CPC must meet the following conditions in addition to the ones listed for regular PRs.

+* The PR has been open for at least 14 days OR consensus is reached in a meeting with quorum of voting members.

+Pull requests that change the charter of the CPC must meet the following conditions in additon to the ones listed for changing CPC governance:

+* The text of the PR must be approved by the board.

+If consensus cannot be reached, a pull request may still be landed after a vote by the Voting CPC members to override outstanding objections.